Archmonger/Blackberry-Themes/README.md

 ## **Credits**<br/>
 Special thanks to [@Leram84](https://github.com/leram84) and [@goldenpipes](https://github.com/goldenpipes)<br/>
-Jacket, Calendar day 15 icon, Multiple users silhouette, Television, Books stack of three, Home Icon Silhouette, and Raindrop made by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
+Jacket, Calendar day 15 icon, Multiple users silhouette, Television, Books stack of three, Home Icon Silhouette, Avocado, Newsletter, Open book, Open book top view, and Raindrop made by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Folder made by [Kiranshastry](https://www.flaticon.com/authors/kiranshastry) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Headphones made by [Pixel Buddha](https://www.flaticon.com/authors/pixel-buddha) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Down arrow and Utorrent made by [Dave Gandy](https://www.flaticon.com/authors/dave-gandy) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 RSS symbol made by [Pixel Perfect](https://www.flaticon.com/authors/pixel-perfect) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Screwdriver and Wrench Crossed made by [Elegant Themes](https://www.flaticon.com/authors/elegant-themes) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
-Sofa ade by [Smashicons](https://www.flaticon.com/authors/smashicons) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
+Sofa and Cloud made by [Smashicons](https://www.flaticon.com/authors/smashicons) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
-Video Camera made by [Good Ware](https://www.flaticon.com/authors/good-ware) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
+Video Camera and Support made by [Good Ware](https://www.flaticon.com/authors/good-ware) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Wireless connection made by [srip](https://www.flaticon.com/authors/srip) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Toolbox made by [itim2101](https://www.flaticon.com/authors/itim2101) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Cog and Cogs made by [fontawesome](https://fontawesome.com/) from www.fontawesome.com is licensed by [CC 4.0 BY](https://creativecommons.org/licenses/by/4.0/)<br/>